Earle Bailey

-Earle Wilfred Bailey OAM (born 5 October 1941) is an Australian politician.
+Earle Wilfred Bailey OAM (5 October 1941 – 8 July 2023) was an Australian politician.
 He was a member of the Queensland Legislative Assembly from 1983 to 1986.

-Biography
+Early life

-Bailey was born in Melbourne, Victoria, the son of W.B.
+Earle Wilfred Bailey was born in Melbourne, Victoria on 5 October 1941, the son of W.B.
 Bailey-Tart and his wife Mary Ethel (née Page).
-His grandfather was Sir Earle Page, 11th Prime Minister of Australia in 1939.
-He was educated at South Grafton Primary School, The Armidale School, and Brisbane Grammar School.
+His maternal grandfather was Sir Earle Page, 11th Prime Minister of Australia in 1939.

+Bailey was educated at South Grafton Primary School, The Armidale School, and Brisbane Grammar School.

+After finishing his education, Bailey worked as a journalist and film producer.